Arthur Blank

-He also currently owns two professional sports teams based in Atlanta, Georgia - the Atlanta Falcons of the National Football League (NFL) and Atlanta United of Major League Soccer (MLS), the latter of which having won the 2018 MLS Cup, thus giving him an MLS Cup Championship to his credit.
+Blank owns four professional sports teams based in Atlanta, Georgia, the Atlanta Falcons of the National Football League (NFL), Atlanta Drive GC of TGL, which won the SoFi Cup in 2025, Atlanta United FC of Major League Soccer (MLS), which won the 2018 MLS Cup, and an expansion team of the National Women's Soccer League (NWSL) and is chairman of their parent company, AMB Group LLC.

 Life

-Arthur Blank was born to a Jewish family in Flushing, New York.
-He was born to Max Blank, a pharmacist, and Molly Blank.
+Arthur Blank was born in Flushing, Queens, New York.
+He was born to Jewish parents, Max Blank, a pharmacist, and Molly Blank.
 He has an older brother named Michael.
 Blank graduated from Stuyvesant High School in New York City.

 After graduating from Babson Institute in 1963, Blank was hired by Arthur Young and Company, where he was a senior accountant.
 He later joined the Daylin corporation, where he rose to become president of Elliott's Drug Stores/Stripe Discount Stores, a division of Daylin.
 When Daylin decided to sell off that division, Blank moved to another division, Handy Dan Home Improvement Centers.
-Bernard Marcus was CEO of Handy Dan and Blank was vice president of finance when both were fired in 1978 as part of an internal power struggle.
+Bernard Marcus was CEO of Handy Dan and Blank was vice president of finance when both were fired in 1978, as part of an internal power struggle.

 In 1978, Blank co-founded Home Depot with Marcus.
 New York investment banker Ken Langone assembled the initial group of investors and merchandising expert Patrick Farrah helped founders realize their vision of one-stop shopping for the do-it-yourselfer.
-The store revolutionized the home improvement business with its warehouse concept and Blank and Marcus became billionaires as a result.
+The first two stores opened on June 22, 1979 in Atlanta.
+The stores revolutionized the home improvement business with its warehouse concept and Blank and Marcus became billionaires as a result.
 Blank spent 19 years as the company's president before succeeding Marcus as CEO.
 Blank retired from the company in 2001 as co-chairman.

-He received his MBA from Harvard.
+On May 22, 2024, Blank won the Sports Business Journal's Lifetime Achievement Award for his work with the Falcons, United FC, and the surrounding community.